Public goods games on any population structure: Discussion

+Although real-world interactions are complex to empirically disentangle the influence of network from other behavioral factors, controlled human experiments provide a means to do so.
+Rand~et~al.~\cite{rand2014static} showed that theoretical predictions about cooperation thresholds qualitatively match evolutionary outcomes in human groups and that networks with smaller average degree have lower cooperation thresholds and exhibit higher cooperation levels.
+Similar consistencies of theoretical analysis and realistic observations have been evidenced by many experimental studies~\cite{santos2006cooperation,rand2011dynamic}.
+By analogy, we expect that network structures with lower critical synergy factors $r^\star$ in our framework should likewise be more conducive to the evolution of cooperation.

+For applications to larger population sizes, one challenge is the computational complexity associated with Eqs.~(\ref{eq_PCcondi})--(\ref{eq_Upsilonij}).
+The main linear equations~(\ref{eq_tauij}) of coalescent time $\tau_{ij}$ are the same as those in Ref.~\cite{allen2017evolutionary}, which can be solved in polynomial time.
+The additional quantities $\Upsilon_{ij}$ (Eq.~(\ref{eq_Upsilonij})) required for PGGs are directly derived from the $\tau_{ij}$ values and do not lead to a higher computational complexity.
+We examine six larger empirical networks to demonstrate the computational feasibility of our theory (Fig.~\ref{fig_empirical_sup}).

-Our ground-breaking theory lays the foundation for exploring a large number of extended mechanisms~\cite{perc2010coevolutionary} in spatial PGGs, such as inertia~\cite{wang2023inertia,wang2023imitation}, on general population structures.
-One can investigate the additional effects of different network structures on these mechanisms.
-One can also study the evolutionary dynamics of spatial PGGs on multi-layer~\cite{su2022evolution} and dynamic networks~\cite{su2023strategy}, which were only studied in pairwise games previously.
-More fundamentally, one can generalize our results to weighted networks and also study the outcomes with arbitrary initial conditions~\cite{mcavoy2021fixation}.
-The algorithm for group interactions based on second-order neighbors can also be used to study other multiplayer games, which bear unknown complexity~\cite{wu2013dynamic,mcavoy2016structure}.
+Our theory lays the foundation for exploring a large number of extended mechanisms~\cite{perc2010coevolutionary} in PGGs, such as inertia~\cite{wang2023inertia,wang2023imitation}, on general population structures.
+One can investigate the additional effects of different networks on these mechanisms.
+One can also study the evolutionary dynamics of PGGs on multi-layer~\cite{su2022evolution} and dynamic networks~\cite{su2023strategy}, which were only studied in pairwise games previously.
+Moreover, one can generalize our results to weighted networks and also study the outcomes with arbitrary initial conditions~\cite{mcavoy2021fixation}.
+The algorithm for group interactions based on second-order neighbors can also be used to study other multiplayer games, including the nonlinear PGGs~\cite{archetti2011coexistence,archetti2012game,pena2012group,pena2015evolutionary}, which bear unknown complexity~\cite{wu2013dynamic,mcavoy2016structure}.